-(4.2) For the purposes of subsection (4.1), the assessor or the Audit and Practice Review Committee may specify time periods within which the individual Registrant must comply.
+- (4.2) For the purposes of subsection (4.1), the assessor or the Audit and Practice Review Committee may specify time periods within which the individual Registrant must comply.

-(4.3) If an individual Registrant fails to comply with subsection (4), the individual Registrant's registration must be suspended.
+[(4.2) added 2023-05-01] - (4.3) If an individual Registrant fails to comply with subsection (4), the individual Registrant's registration must be suspended.